fastify/fastify-bearer-auth/Readme.md

 `application/json`, then the `contentType` property must be set (optional)
 * `bearerType`: string specifying the Bearer string (optional)
 * `function auth (key, req) {}` : this function will test if `key` is a valid token.
-   The function must return literal `true` if the key is accepted or literal `false` if rejected.
-The function may return also a promise that resolves to one of this values.
-If the function returns or resolves to another value, rejects or throws it will send an HTTP status 500. `req` will contain the request object.
+   The function must return a literal `true` if the key is accepted or a literal `false` if rejected.
+The function may return also a promise that resolves to one of these values.
+If the function returns or resolves to any other value, rejects, or throws a HTTP status of `500` will be sent. `req` is the Fastify request object.
 If `auth` is a function, `keys` will be ignored.
-If `auth` is not a function or undefined, `keys` will be used.
+If `auth` is not a function, or `undefined`, `keys` will be used.

 The default configuration object is: